Bahar0900/Deployement-of-Multitenant-Application-on-AWS/README.md

 | GET    | `/api/notes`     | Retrieve notes for authenticated user |
 | POST   | `/api/notes`     | Create a new note for authenticated user |

-## Development Guide

-Follow these guidelines for contributing to the project:

-- Adhere to **PEP 8** for Python code style
-- Write tests under the `tests/` directory (to be implemented)
-- Run existing tests before submitting changes

 ## Troubleshooting